MonoScale: Scaling Multi-Agent System with Monotonic Improvement: Related Works

 \paragraph{LLM-based multi-agent systems and orchestration.} LLM-based multi-agent systems (MAS) \cite{yang2025agentnetdecentralizedevolutionarycoordination, chen2025surveyllmbasedmultiagentsystem, yang2024llmbasedmultiagentsystemstechniques} typically rely on a central router or coordinator to decompose tasks \cite{hong2024metagptmetaprogrammingmultiagent, li2023camelcommunicativeagentsmind, wu2023autogenenablingnextgenllm}, dispatch subtasks to specialized agents \cite{qian2024chatdevcommunicativeagentssoftware, hu2025owloptimizedworkforcelearning} (e.g., retrieval, tool use, code execution), and aggregate results \cite{wang2023selfconsistencyimproveschainthought, wang2024mixtureofagentsenhanceslargelanguage}, enabling tool-augmented and long-horizon workflows.
 In this setting, a large body of work studies how to improve planning, division of labor, and routing decisions under a static agent pool \cite{yue2025masrouterlearningroutellms, zhang2024cutcrapeconomicalcommunication, liu2025rcrrouterefficientroleawarecontext}, \emph{i.e.,} the agent set and its capability profile are assumed fixed between training and deployment.
 Such approaches are effective when the action space is stable, but they usually do not provide a controlled \emph{online updating under continual agent augmentation} mechanism that prevents regressions once the agent pool changes over time.

 \paragraph{Dynamic MAS evolution and the cold-start problem.} Recent work explores self-evolving LLM-based multi-agent systems, where teams, roles, or interaction topologies are generated, optimized, or reorganized automatically \cite{yang2025agentnetdecentralizedevolutionarycoordination, zhuge2024languageagentsoptimizablegraphs, zhang2025aflowautomatingagenticworkflow, lu2025morphagentempoweringagentsselfevolving}.
-These approaches demonstrate that MAS can improve via internal adaptation, but they often do not explicitly model the deployment reality of dynamic scale-up: continuously integrating new specialist or generalist agents into an existing system.
-Related work studies system-level expansion in LLM deployments by routing over growing pools of heterogeneous models \cite{wang2025iclrouterincontextlearnedmodel, zhang2025avengerssimplerecipeuniting}.
-However, most prior work focuses on model-level routing among relatively stable LLMs.
-Agent routing in MAS is much more difficult: agents are far more heterogeneous (tools, memory, skills, roles), and often less reliable in practice (tool/API failures, brittle interfaces, retrieval noise), so routing must account for both capability matching and reliability rather than only cost-quality trade-offs.
+Such internal adaptation can improve a MAS, but unconstrained self-evolution may drift into emergent risks \cite{shao2026agentmisevolveemergentrisks}, so the evolutionary capability and reliability of agents must be explicitly evaluated rather than assumed \cite{fu2026catarenaevaluatingevolutionarycapabilities, yang2025riosworldbenchmarkingriskmultimodal}.
+Crucially, these approaches also do not address dynamic scale-up---continuously integrating new specialist or generalist agents into an existing system.
+A related line studies system-level expansion by routing over growing pools of heterogeneous models \cite{wang2025iclrouterincontextlearnedmodel, zhang2025avengerssimplerecipeuniting}: UniRoute routes queries to previously unseen LLMs via learned model embeddings \cite{jitkrittum2025universalmodelroutingefficient}, and StageRoute performs online deployment and routing over a streaming model inventory under capacity and cost budgets \cite{li2026nearoptimalonlinedeploymentrouting}.
+However, these address \emph{model-level} routing, where the decision unit is a single standalone LLM.
+Agent routing in MAS is harder: agents are far more heterogeneous (tools, memory, skills, roles) and less reliable in practice (tool/API failures, brittle interfaces, retrieval noise), so routing must jointly weigh capability and reliability and produce a multi-step orchestration plan rather than a single-model choice.
+Closest to our setting, EvoRoute performs experience-driven self-routing within an agentic system \cite{zhang2026evorouteexperiencedrivenselfroutingllm}, but targets the cost, latency, and accuracy trade-off rather than preventing cold-start collapse during agent-pool expansion.
+These methods are thus complementary to MonoScale rather than directly applicable baselines.